Insuring your most Valuable Asset

-In order to determine the status of title, our abstractor conducts a diligent search of the public records for those documents associated with the property.
-Our office then examines those recorded documents in order to determine if there are any rights or claims that may have an impact upon the title to the property.
-The title search may reveal the existence of recorded defects, liens or encumbrances upon the title such as unpaid taxes, unsatisfied mortgages, judgments and tax liens against the current or past owners, easements, restrictions and court actions.
-These recorded defects, liens and encumbrances are reported to you prior to your purchase of the property.
-Once reported, these matters can be accepted, resolved or extinguished prior to the closing of the transaction.
-In addition, you are protected against any loss or damage resulting from recorded defects, liens or encumbrances upon the title that are unreported to you and which are within the scope of coverage of the particular policy issued in the transaction.
-This is the first benefit you receive from title insurance.
+In order to determine the status of title, our abstractor conducts a detailed examination of the public records associated with the property.
+Our office then examines those recorded documents in order to determine if there are any rights or claims that may impact your title.
+The title search may reveal the existence of recorded defects, liens or encumbrances upon the title such as unpaid taxes, unsatisfied mortgages, judgments, tax liens, easements, restrictions and court actions.
+These recorded defects are resolved or, if this is not possible, they are reported to you prior to your purchase of the property.
+Title insurance protects you against any loss from recorded defects, liens or encumbrances that are not reported to you and which are within the scope of coverage of the particular policy issued in the transaction.

-The title to the property that you have purchased could be seriously threatened or lost completely by hazards which are considered “hidden risks.”
+Title to the property that you purchase could be seriously threatened or lost by title hazards which are considered “hidden risks.”
 “Hidden Risks” are those matters, rights or claims that are not shown by the public records and, therefore, are not discoverable by a search and examination of those public records.
-Matters such as forgery, incompetency or incapacity of the parties, fraudulent impersonation, and unknown errors in the records are examples of “hidden risks” which could provide a basis for a claim after you have purchased the property.
-In order to protect you against this possibility, the title insurance company provides insurance coverage for such claims.
-This is the second benefit you receive from title insurance.
+Matters such as forgery, incompetency or incapacity of the parties, fraudulent impersonation, and unknown errors in the records are examples of “hidden risks” which could provide a basis for a claim after your purchase of the property.
+Title insurance protects you against these possibilities.

-Unlike other forms of insurance, the original premium is your only cost as long as you or your heirs own the property.
-There are no annual payments to keep your Owner’s Title Insurance Policy in force.
+Unlike other kinds of insurance, the original premium is your only cost.
+So long as you or your heirs own the property, the title remains insured.